 - Water Separator – Many members of the freeze drying community are using this water separating funnel.
 I don’t have one so I can’t recommend it but they all say it works.
 A small amount of water will be in your oil when you drain it from your pump.
 It is necessary to eliminate this water before filtering the oil.
 I drain my oil into a 1 quart container, let it sit for about 30 minutes to allow the water to settle, then put the container in the freezer.
 The water freezes at the bottom and can be removed after you pour the oil out.

 I hope that this list will give you some time-saving tips and tools that will make your freeze drying easier and faster.
-If this list seems overwhelming because you haven’t even purchased your freeze dryer yet, I encourage you to start with my introduction to freeze drying call How To Save Money Freeze Drying.
-After you sign up you will be taken to a page offering The Complete Freeze Dryer Buyer’s Guide.
-This is the perfect resource to help in your buying decisions.
+If this list seems overwhelming because you haven’t even purchased your freeze dryer yet, I encourage you to start with my introduction to freeze drying called How To Get Started Freeze Drying.
 You will also get several free goodies via email that will help you along your freeze drying journey so be sure to check your inbox.